 How to cook stuffed peppers on the grill

-Grilled stuffed bell peppers are made basically the same as normal stuffed peppers, you just grill the peppers first before stuffing them, instead of boiling them!
+Grilled stuffed bell peppers are made basically the same as normal stuffed peppers or instant pot stuffed peppers, you just grill the peppers first before stuffing them, instead of boiling them!

 - Pre heat your grill to a nice high heat.